 - Save on friends and family gifts for birthdays and holidays by creating gifts or providing experiences around travel

 - Save time (and extra cash) by cooking meals at home instead of going out to eat.

 - Save space in your apartment/house by using the library, swapping books with friends, or subscribing to magazines online.
 You save that one initial investment cost of purchasing a magazine or book.
 Then you save on transportation because it’s already in your library.
 If you save time, save space too!

 - Save energy by buying items that save on electricity bills (LED lights and other energy efficiency improvements).

-- Consider using ridesharing (like pooled rides) or micro-mobility like electric scooters to spend less on essential trips.
+- Use ridesharing (like pooled rides) or micro-mobility, like electric scooters, to spend less on essential trips.

 By following these rules, you will save money for travel and be well on your way to your next dream trip, without breaking the bank.

 Step 4: Start tracking your spending

-It’s critical to keep track of your spending to figure out where you may reduce or even eliminate it.
+It’s critical to track your spending to determine where you may reduce or even eliminate it.
 With free personal finance tracking software such as Personal Capital, you can track your expenses.

 You might be shocked by the amount of money you spend every day that feels like it adds up.